-UK seeks to give 1st COVID shot to all adults by September
+UK aims to give 1st COVID-19 shot to all adults by September

-LONDON (AP) — The U.K. government plans to offer a first dose of COVID-19 vaccine to every adult by September as the nation’s health service battles the worst crisis in its 72-year-history.
+LONDON (AP) — The U.K. government plans to offer a first dose of COVID-19 vaccine to every adult by September as the nation’s health care system battles the worst crisis in its 72-year-history.

-Foreign Secretary Dominic Raab said Sunday that the government is still opening new vaccination sites and will soon begin trials that will give round-the-clock injections at some locations to help increase the pace of delivery.
+Foreign Secretary Dominic Raab said Sunday that the government will soon begin a trial of round the clock injections at some locations as it continues to add more vaccination sites to increase the pace of delivery.
+The National Health Service opened a mass vaccination center on Saturday at the historic Salisbury Cathedral, where injections were accompanied by organ music.

 “Our target is by September to have offered all the adult population a first dose,’’ he told Sky News.
-“If we can do it faster than that, great, but that’s the roadmap.”
+“If we can do it faster than that, great, but that’s the road map.”

 Britain has more than 51 million adults in its population of 67.5 million people.